 Hudson Valley Honors the Year's Top Student-Athletes

-Sophomores Nate Novak (Hudson/Hudson High School), Tracy Chesebrough (Duanesburg/Duanesburg High School) and Kristina Jenkins (East Greenbush) were named Hudson Valley Community College’s most outstanding male and female athletes of the year at its annual athletic banquet that was held today in the Bulmer Telecommunications Center.
+TROY, NY - Sophomores' Justin Gallo (Troy, NY/Lansingburgh) and Brenna Mereness (Castleton, NY/Maple Hill) were named Hudson Valley Community College's most outstanding male and female athletes of the year at its annual athletic banquet that was held today in the Bulmer Telecommunications Center.

-Chesebrough and Jenkins were presented with the Lester Higbee Memorial Award-given each year to Hudson Valley’s top female athlete.
+Gallo was presented with the Thomas Cahill Memorial Award, given each year to Hudson Valley's top male athlete.

-Hudson Valley’s men’s and women’s bowling coach Joe Prest was presented with the Paul F. Bishop Coach of the Year Award, which is given to the Hudson Valley coach who “exhibits the highest level of sportsmanship, leadership, professionalism and ethics, and who demonstrates the highest level of commitment to his/her sport, the athletic department and, most importantly, to the student-athletes.”
+Hudson Valley's men's lacrosse coach Roger Manion was presented with the Paul F. Bishop Coach of the Year Award, which is given to the coach who "exhibits the highest level of sportsmanship, leadership, professionalism and ethics, and who demonstrates the highest level of commitment to his/her sport, the athletic department and, most importantly, to the student-athletes."

-Freshman Ryan DeSalvatore (Clifton Park/Shenendehowa High School) of the lacrosse team and sophomore Sarah Spellman (Delmar/Bethlehem High School) of the softball team were presented with the Otto Guenther Memorial Award, which is given to the individuals who “demonstrate the best combination of academic and athletic success.”
+Sophomore Derrick Onate (Rensselaer, NY/Coppell) of the lacrosse team and sophomore Laurel Good (Brainard, NY) of the soccer team were presented with the Otto Guenther Memorial Award, which is given to the individuals who "demonstrate the best combination of academic and athletic success."

-Sophomore Amanda Zuspann (Guilderland, NY/Guilderland) of the volleyball team was awarded The President's Award, which is presented to the student “whose hard work, determination, hustle and attitude have enabled them to make valuable contributions to their team, the athletic department and the college,” was extended to sophomore Katie Wolfe (Colonie/Colonie High School) of the cross country team and sophomore Ian MacMaster (Albany/LaSalle Institute) of the lacrosse team.
+Sophomore Amanda Zuspann (Guilderland, NY/Guilderland) of the volleyball team was awarded The President's Award, which is given to the student "whose hard work, determination, hustle and attitude have enabled them to make valuable contributions to their team, the athletic department and the college."

-Kathy Quirk, associate dean for instructional support services and retention, was awarded the Willie A. Hammett Award for Excellence in Student Service, and Fred Nero was presented the John L. Buono Award for Citizenship for his commitment to the college and its student-athletes and the athletic department for 33 years.
+Kathy Quirk, associate dean for instructional support services and retention, was awarded the Willie A. Hammett Award for Excellence in Student Service, and Teresa Lewandusky was posthumously honored with the John L. Buono Award for Citizenship for her commitment to the college, its student-athletes and the athletic department for 33 years.